ucdavis/FairMLCourse/Blog.md

 **Spring 2023**

+**April 10, 1020:**

+This post is about graphics.

+* Please install the **vcd** package on your laptop.
+It will be used in tomorrow's lecture (and thus may be used on quizzes).
+* In Homework and the Term Project, you will need to do graphics in R. I have the following suggestions:

+- Base-R, i.e. built-in
+- **ggplot2**; this is the most popular one
+- **lattice**; this is my favorite, more straightforward interface and IMO more vivid colors

 **April 9, 2355:**

 A student contacted me re trouble with OMSI.
 I then tried it myself, and got the same error.